gmc-code/PC-Using-RTD/docs/setup/Python.rst

 ---------------------

 | See: https://www.youtube.com/watch?v=APOPm01BVrk
-| Rather than installing the python packages, needed for sphinx and read the docs, in the system wide installation of python, a virtual environment can be created that only has these modules.
+| Rather than installing the python packages in the system wide installation of python, a virtual environment can be created that only has the modules needed for sphinx and read the docs.
 | Virtual environments allow easy maintenance of the libraries needed for the project and avoid issues that can happen when multiple dependencies conflict across multiple projects.
 | Create a virtual environment for the packages needed for read the docs.
-| By default, these will be created in the users directory: "C:\Users\username\".
+| By default, these will be created in the users directory: ``"C:\Users\username\"``.
-| In examples below, teh virtual environment folder will be called: rtd_venv310.
+| In examples below, the virtual environment folder will be called: ``rtd_venv310``.

 | If there are different version of python installed use the full path to the version required to create the virtual environment.
 | e.g. "C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe"